-For corticosteroid-responsive dermatoses in adults, apply a thin film to the affected skin areas two or three times daily, depending on the severity of the condition, and rub in gently.
+For corticosteroid-responsive dermatoses in adults, apply a thin layer to the affected skin areas 2 or 3 times daily, depending on the severity of the condition, and rub in gently.

-For atopic dermatitis in patients 3 months to 18 years of age, apply a thin film to the affected skin areas two times daily, and rub in gently.
-Do not apply Locoid Lipocream® in the diaper area unless directed by a physician.
+For atopic dermatitis in patients 3 months to 18 years of age, apply a thin layer to the affected skin areas 2 times daily and rub in gently.
+Do not apply Locoid Lipocream in the diaper area unless directed by a physician.